jkarenko/sfx-player/README.md

 // Register samples for easy access player.registerSamples('whoosh', whooshSamples);

-// Play a random sample
+// Play a registered sample (will use the registered samples) player.playSoundSample('whoosh');
-player.playRegisteredSample('whoosh');

-// Or play a sample directly
+// Or play with specific samples directly player.playSoundSample('whoosh', whooshSamples);
-player.playSoundSample('whoosh', whooshSamples);

 // Control volume